jeffskinnerbox/blog/content/ideas/python-debugging-and-testing.md

 * [Python Continuous Integration and Deployment Using GitHub Actions](https://realpython.com/courses/cicd-github-actions/)

 # Debugging Tools & Techniques
+[Debugging](https://en.wikipedia.org/wiki/Debugging) is the process of looking for the root causes of defects (aka bugs) in software after they’ve been discovered, as well as taking steps to fix them.

 * [30 Must-Know Tools for Python Development](https://www.kdnuggets.com/2025/02/nettresults/30-must-know-tools-for-python-development)